moomba42/storefront/RUNNING.md

 ## Routing keycloak to localhost
-Due to time constraints, no reverse proxy for keycloak has been set up.
+Due to time constraints, no reverse proxy for KeyCloak has been set up.
 Because of this, we have to reroute any request to the "keycloak" host to our localhost address in a more basic manner.
-This will allow the `api-gateway` service to properly redirect us to the keycloak login page.
+This basic rerouting will allow the `api-gateway` service to redirect us to the keycloak login page properly.

 Below are the instructions for each platform: